isueit/staff_profile_feed/README.md

 ## Installation
 * Modify the staff_profile_feed.setting.yml to use your county
 * Check to make sure central staff site is correct
-* Module will create an aggregator feed rss feed of staff and view for better styling
+* Module will create a taxonomy